markdevjapan/software-engineer-interview-survival-guide/README.md

 # The Software Engineer Interview Survival Guide

-A curated list of the possible questions that you will be asked in a Software Engineer Interview.
+A curated list of the possible questions, tasks and general resources to help you ace your next Software Engineer Interview.

 ## Table of contents